Subscribe to Newsletter

 Where does your prospect spend more time on, LinkedIn or Twitter?
 From where do they collect information?
-What professional groups are they member of?
+What professional groups are they members of?
 Knowing what type of content they consume more & how engaged they are with professional development is also important.

 Filling out firmographics is damn important for B2B organizations.
 The organization’s size, industry to which they belong, associated challenges, the location they are in, organizational goals are all essential in qualifying the lead.

 If there is a chance for your persona to become a lead, you will need to know how to nurture them.
-How they prefer to interact (phone, email, etc.) Knowing how to follow up with the personas will help you to optimize your lead nurturing campaigns & increase the amount of sales qualified leads.
+How they prefer to interact (phone, email, etc.) Knowing how to follow up with the personas will help you to optimize your lead nurturing campaigns & increase the number of sales qualified leads.

 Finally when it comes to making the purchase, what factors will push & what factors will become barriers?
 Is the organizational structure too challenging which can result in perceived need by senior management?
 Is pricing & budget standing in their way?
-And what uniqueness the prospects felt in your product/service which resulted in the push or is it because of urgency?
+And what uniqueness do the prospects feel in your product/service which resulted in the push or is it because of urgency?

 71% of corporates who surpass revenue and lead goals have documented personas vs. 37% who simply meet goals and 26% who miss them completely – Buyer Insights Benchmark.